xbyang42/FM-WSSS/README.md

 # FM-WSSS
-Foundation Model Assisted Weakly Supervised Semantic Segmentation
+Repository for our paper "Foundation Model Assisted Weakly Supervised Semantic Segmentation".
+Code and pretrained models will be made publicly available after acceptance.